The United States Department of Agriculture has extended its universal free lunch program through the 2021-2022 school year.

 It's a great program and one that many organizations would like to see be made permanent.

-The non-profit School Nutrition Association (SNA) called on Congress this week to expand the National School Lunch and School Breakfast programs to provide universal, free meals across the country.
+The non-profit School Nutrition Association (SNA) has called on Congress to expand the National School Lunch and School Breakfast programs to provide universal, free meals across the country.

 SNA, which represents more than 50,000 school nutrition administrators nationwide, argues that free meals support learning and improve classroom attendance and behavior.

 The American Academy of Pediatrics joined with over 60 other organizations in a December 2020 letter to urge the incoming Biden administration to establish universal school meals.

 In 2019, Senator Bernie Sanders and Representative Ilhan Omar introduced the Universal School Meals Program Act to help provide free meals to American families.

 "In the richest country in history of the world, when the top 1 percent are making more than they ever have before, it is simply outrageous that 1 in 5 children will go hungry this year," said Senator Sanders at the time.